anchore/sbom-action/README.md

 ### Scan a container image

-To scan a container image using the docker daemon use the `image` parameter:
+To scan a container image from the Docker daemon, use the `image` parameter:

 ```yaml
 - uses: anchore/sbom-action@main